Play: Athletes – FAQ

 Participating in Special Olympics Maryland’s year-round sports program allows athletes to get physically fit, learn new skills, and participate in a wide variety of sports.
 It’s also a great way to meet new friends and help you achieve new heights.

 Who is eligible to participate in Special Olympics?

 ANYONE!
 An individual who has been identified as having an intellectual (or cognitive) disability by a medical professional or agency is eligible to be a Special Olympics Maryland athlete.
 Athletes must be at least 8 years old to compete.
 In addition, we have a Young Athletes Program for children ages 2-7.The program focuses on fundamental skill acquisition through play.
 Anyone can get involved though, you can compete as a Unified Partner or you can volunteer!

 Are there any fees to participate?

 There is no cost to join Special Olympics, nor is there a cost to train or compete.
-Special Olympics raise funds through sponsorships, private donations and special events.
+Special Olympics raises funds through sponsorships, private donations and special events.

 How do I join?

-- Contact the Special Olympics office at 410-242-1515.
-They will provide you with the contact information for the Area / County Program in your geographical area.
-Area / County information can be found here.
+- Contact the Area / County directors near you.
+Their information can be found here.
 Your Area/ County program will provide you with an Application for Participation in Special Olympics form.